 In some cases, such as those that involve defective products or extreme recklessness on the part of the employer, injured workers may be able to sue outside workers’ compensation and obtain additional compensation for their noneconomic losses, including their pain and suffering.

 Injured workers are eligible for cash compensation.
-For a free consultation with an experienced personal injury attorney in Long Island, contact The Law Offices of Cohen and Jaffe, LLP.
+For a free consultation with an experienced personal injury attorney in Long Island, contact Law Office of Cohen & Jaffe, LLP.
 We do not charge upfront legal fees in workers’ compensation cases.